Skip to content. | Skip to navigation

 Professional Bio

-Sandra Spanier is Professor of English and General Editor of the Hemingway Letters Project.
-This long-term effort will result in the publication of a comprehensive scholarly edition of the writer’s some 6,000 letters in more than a dozen volumes by Cambridge University Press.
-Headquartered at Penn State and involving an international team of scholars, the Project has been supported in part by a grant from the National Endowment for the Humanities.
-The Letters of Ernest Hemingway, Volume 1, 1907-1922, edited by Sandra Spanier and Robert W. Trogdon, will be published in September 2011.
+Sandra Spanier is Edwin Erle Sparks Professor of English and Women's Studies and General Editor of the Hemingway Letters Project.
+This long-term effort will result in the publication of a comprehensive scholarly edition of the writer's some 6,000 letters in a projected seventeen volumes by Cambridge University Press.
+Headquartered at Penn State and involving an international team of scholars, the Project has been supported in part by the National Endowment for the Humanities.
+Five volumes of The Letters of Ernest Hemingway have been published to date: Volume 1 (1907-1922) in 2011, Volume 2 (1923-1925) in 2013, Volume 3 (1926-1929) in 2015, Volume 4 (1929-1931) in 2017, and Volume 5 (1932-1934) in 2020.
+Volume 6 (1934-1936, with an Appendix of Earlier Letters) is forthcoming in May 2024.

 Spanier teaches undergraduate and graduate courses in American literature, with a particular interest in modernism and expatriate writers between the World Wars.
-Her essays on Hemingway have appeared in Modern Critical Interpretations: A Farewell to Arms (1987), New Essays on A Farewell to Arms (1990), and Hemingway and Women: Female Critics and the Female Voice (2002).
-She has served on the Editorial Board of The Hemingway Review since 1992 and as a consultant to Legacy: A Journal of American Women Writers since 1997.
-She has served as consultant to several documentary films about Hemingway, including the PBS American Masters Series.
-She has been active in international collaborative efforts to conserve Hemingway's papers in Cuba and restore his long-time home outside Havana and is on the Board of the Finca Vigía Foundation, which works to preserve Hemingway’s legacy in Cuba.
+Her essays on Hemingway have appeared in Modern Critical Interpretations: A Farewell to Arms (1987), New Essays on A Farewell to Arms (1990), Hemingway and Women: Female Critics and the Female Voice (2002), Ernest Hemingway in Context (2013), and The New Hemingway Studies (2020).
+She has served on the Editorial Board of The Hemingway Review since 1992 and as a consultant to several documentary films, including the PBS documentary HEMINGWAY, directed by Ken Burns and Lynn Novick.
+She has been active in international collaborative efforts to conserve Hemingway's papers in Cuba and restore his long-time home outside Havana and is a founding member of the Board of the Finca Vigía Foundation, which works to preserve Hemingway's legacy in Cuba.

 She is also interested in the work of journalist and fiction writer Martha Gellhorn (1908-1998), who did not wish to be remembered for her marriage to Hemingway in the 1940s.
-Spanier worked with Gellhorn to bring into print her previously unpublished 1946 play, Love Goes to Press: A Comedy in Three Acts (1995; revised edn.
+Spanier worked with Gellhorn to bring into print her previously unpublished 1946 play, co-authored with fellow war correspondent Virginia Cowles, Love Goes to Press: A Comedy in Three Acts (1995; revised edn.
 2010).
-In the play’s comic battle of the sexes, set during World War II, the protagonists bear a striking resemblance to Hemingway and Gellhorn.
+The play, a comic battle of the sexes set during World War II, features two women war correspondents and the ex-husband of one, whom she divorced on the grounds of plagiarism.
+The play, a hit in London in 1946 and a flop on Broadway in 1947, was produced to critical acclaim in 2012 by the Mint Theater in New York.

 Spanier held faculty appointments at the State University of New York at Stony Brook, Oregon State University, and the University of Nebraska-Lincoln, before returning to the Penn State Department of English in 1995.